 - Diaper sprayers are an easy way to remove the “yuck” from your diapers before laundry day.
 These certainly aren’t required when you use cloth diapers, but can make a world of difference.
 I mean, come on, do you really want to dunk your dirty diapers in the toilet to remove the waste?

 - Cloth wipes and bottom cleaner will help you get the most bang for your buck.
 You’re already using a sustainable product by choosing cloth diapers, so why not add another into the mix?
 Cloth wipes and bottom cleaner are a gentle, all-natural way to clean and soothe your baby’s bottom.
 Additionally, cloth wipes can also be used throughout your house when your baby outgrows their diapers.

 Preparing for a new baby can be costly.
-So if you’re worried about the upfront cost of purchasing these products at once, start out small.
-Add certain items to your registries, buy a few diapers here and there when you’re able, and give yourself enough time to build your stash before your little one arrives.
+So if you’re worried about the upfront cost of purchasing these products at once, Cotton Babies offers the opportunity to pay over time.
+Add everything that you need to your registry, and buy a few diapers here and there when you’re able.
+Have friends who want to help?
+Consider holding a virtual cloth diaper baby shower!

 If you have more questions, set up a time to talk to with us.
 We’re here to help!